Reading time: 10 minutes

 - What happens if I breach the TBC?

-The transfer balance cap (TBC) and indexation
+The transfer balance cap (TBC) and how it changes

 How do the transfer balance cap rules work?